Is Table Retrieval a Solved Problem? Exploring Join-Aware Multi-Table Retrieval: Evaluation

 \section{Evaluation}

-In this section, we evaluate the baselines and our re-ranking mechanism on datasets whose questions require multiple tables to answer.
-The goal is to answer the following two research questions: (1) To what extent can our re-ranking mechanism, which jointly considers table-query relevance and table-table relevance, improve the existing table retrieval solutions that consider only standard table-query relevance?
-(2) To what extent can a better retrieval performance due to our re-ranking mechanism enhance the \textit{end-to-end} performance of question answering over tables?
+In this section, we evaluate the baselines and our re-ranking method on datasets whose questions require multiple tables to answer.
+The goal is to answer the following two research questions: (1) To what extent can our re-ranking method, which jointly considers query-table relevance and table-table relevance, improve the existing table retrieval solutions that consider only standard query-table relevance?
+(2) To what extent can a better retrieval performance due to our re-ranking method enhance the \textit{end-to-end} performance of question answering over tables?